scott2b/GradeScott/README.md

  3. Place a submission `.py` file into a location specified by `$SUBMISSION_LOCATION` (relative to the root of the repository).

+ 4. Add grader to your `PYTHONPATH`: `export PYTHONPATH=$PYTHONPATH:grader`.
+Making imports work similarly within Docker and without is a bit wonky, and this seems like the easiest fix.
+I'm open to better ideas.

  4. Test the assignment by running `python -m grader.grade`

 ## Build the grading container for local execution